 4. Cultural Revolution: (11 million) 1966 – 1976

-Much like the Great Purge, Mae Zedong’s cultural revolution in China turned into a party-led bloodbath that claimed approximately 11 million lives.
+Much like the Great Purge, Mao Zedong’s Cultural Revolution in China turned into a party-led bloodbath that claimed approximately 11 million lives.
 Zedong, chairman of the Communist Party of China, felt he was ensuring Communism’s continued existence by indoctrinating Chinese youth (called Red Guards) and killing anyone, even those within his own party, who he thought might be gaining greater power than himself.
-His efforts made way for one of the largest civil wars in Chinese history.
+His actions made way for one of the largest civil wars in Chinese history.

 History as Our Teacher

 Why do we study history at all?
-The answer is quite clear; to learn from the misdeeds of ourselves and others and especially from the misuse of power.
+The answer is quite clear: it is to learn from the misdeeds of our ancestors and others and especially from the misuse of power.
 Genocide and war usually begin when one person comes into too much power, and in almost every scenario, those with power spend the rest of their lives fearing it will be taken away from them.
 It’s hard to imagine losing one’s humanity to the point of mass murder, but as the saying goes, absolute power corrupts absolutely.

-We at Low VA Rates are thankful to live in a country in which power is distributed, and for the most part, kept under control.
-The United States’ system of government may not be perfect, and yes, corruption can and does occur at every level, but we believe the Constitution is structured to protect against autocracy and limit the power of America’s leaders.
+We at Low VA Rates are thankful to live in a country in which power is distributed and, for the most part, kept under control.
+The United States’ system of government may not be perfect, and yes, corruption can and does occur at every level, but we believe the Constitution and design of our government help protect against autocracy and limit the power of America’s leaders.
 Additionally, as we reflect on the millions of American lives lost in these military conflicts, we express our undying gratitude and appreciation for our veterans, and for those troops currently serving.

 Thousands of U.S. troops deploy every year and sacrifice their lives to preserve our freedoms.
-Hopefully, future generations are willing to sacrifice their lives to prevent these atrocities from plaguing our history.
+Hopefully, future generations will continue to be willing to sacrifice their lives to prevent these atrocities from plaguing our history.